-Finally, in order to get the most of your home electrical appliances make sure to use them when you need to, do not leave appliances on unnecessarily, an HVAC system heating up an empty room for hours, leaving the TV on all day etc.
+Finally, to get the most of your home electrical appliances make sure to use them when you need to, do not leave appliances on unnecessarily, an HVAC system heating an empty room for hours, leaving the TV on all day, etc.

 - Garden / Landscaping / Patio — 260